soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

 > flatten (fmap parse (tokenize string)) :: Either Error AST
 ```

-And now we can use this function again to compose with `typecheck`:
+And now, we can use this function again to compose with `typecheck`:

 ```hs
 > flatten (fmap typecheck (flatten (fmap parse (tokenize string)))) :: Either Error TypedAST